osthread/Free-Streaming/README.md

 ## Getting Started

 ### Prerequisites
-Ensure you have Python 3.9 installed and then set up the bot using the following commands:
+Ensure you have Python 3.9 installed and then set up the website using the following commands:

 * Installing Packages